adnanhaq30/blog/_posts/2022-03-01-CORS-Misconfigrations.md

 #### Basic Reflected CORS Misconfig

 This CORS Misconfigration is simple yet one of the most found CORS miconfigration in todays modern web applications.
-In this case whatever the value of Origin Header is set to is reflected back in the `Access-Control-Allow-Origin` header in the response.
+In this case whatever the value of Origin Header is set in the request is reflected back in the `Access-Control-Allow-Origin` header in the response.

 ```
 💡 Get /api/userinfo